Resources for Support Coordinators

 To fund SDA and other housing-related supports, the NDIA requires appropriate evidence.

-The Summer Foundation’s Allied Health Housing Assessments guide has been written for Occupational Therapists (OTs) and other allied health professionals.
+This Allied Health Housing Assessments guide (created by the Summer Foundation) has been written for Occupational Therapists (OTs) and other allied health professionals.
 It explains how to write reports for NDIS participants to achieve good housing outcomes, with an emphasis on writing reports for SDA outcomes.
 Give this guide to any allied health professionals who are writing reports as evidence for your participants.

 If you are working with a participant who lives in residential aged care (RAC) or is at risk of admission to RAC (for example, a person who is unable to be discharged from hospital to their previous place of residence), they may wish to test their eligibility for SDA.
 This Participant’s Housing Statement guide (and associated template) will assist you as you work with them to test their eligibility.